 Progesterone acts on your breasts and uterus, so it’s essential for healthy reproduction and periods.
 But did you know it also acts on your brain, immune system, and detoxification enzymes?
 Progesterone does a lot more for you than just fertility and easy periods.
 It soothes, nourishes, energizes, strengthens, and rescues your body in ways you never imagined.

 Benefits of progesterone

 - Boosts energy by stimulating the thyroid and heating up metabolism.
 That’s why your body temperature goes up half a degree when you make progesterone after ovulation.
 It also stabilizes communication between the hypothalamus and adrenal glands and so relieves HPA dysregulation (also known as “adrenal fatigue”).

-- Soothes mood and rescues sleep because of its Valium-like effect of its metabolite allopregnanolone (ALLO).
+- Soothes mood and rescues sleep because of the Valium-like effect of its metabolite allopregnanolone (ALLO).
 ALLO is a neurosteroid that interacts directly with GABA receptors in the brain and promotes sleep.
 Progesterone also up-regulates the DAO enzyme and so relieves the anxiety symptoms of histamine intolerance.
-Finally, it stimulates sleep centers in the brain and is essential treatment for premenstrual and perimenopausal insomnia.
+Finally, it stimulates sleep centres in the brain and is essential treatment for premenstrual and perimenopausal insomnia.

 - Nourishes hair and clears skin because it reduces male hormones (androgens) by inhibiting the enzyme 5-alpha reductase.
 The result is faster-growing hair, less skin oil (sebum), and fewer skin break-outs.

 - Lightens periods by counteracting estrogen’s stimulating effect on the uterine lining.

 - Builds bones and muscle by stimulating osteoblasts (bone-building cells) and the growth of new muscle.

 - Protects against cancer by counteracting estrogen’s stimulating effect on breast and uterine tissue.
 It may even have a future role as a treatment for breast cancer.

 Conditions associated with progesterone deficiency: